KTH/lms-scripts/collect_course_data/README.md

   Either `HTXX` or `VTXX` where `XX` is a year.
 The value is extracted from the _SIS ID_ of the course; if it is malformed, no value is set.
 - _start_date_\
   The start date of the Canvas course.
 If missing; an empty string.
+- _periods_\
+  The periods over which the course runs (separated by commas).
+Data fetched from Kopps.
 - _year_\
   The start year of the Canvas course, extracted from the _SIS ID_ of the course.
 If missing; an empty string.
 - _license_\